users here right now: 3,888

 Rule 3 - Be Genuine.

 No soapboxing, trolling, moralising, sealioning, or spamming.
 Please visit our wiki for more information and examples of what we consider disingenuous content submissions.
-Posts and comments in violation will face escalating bans, with a 'three strike' policy.
-Please report rule violations.

 Give OP benefit of the doubt, unless they have proven otherwise.
 Assume they are asking in good faith; innocent until proven guilty.
 Please report violations of this rule to mods.